 Here we gave our anonymous struct field names, year and month.
 In our original code, we didn't.
 In that case, the field names are automatically generated as "0", "1", "2", etc. While they're both examples of anonymous structure literal, the one without fields names is often called a tuple.
 The print function expects a tuple and uses the ordinal position in the string format to get the appropriate argument.

-Zig doesn't have function overloading, and it doesn't have vardiadic functions (functions with an arbitrary number of arguments).
+Zig doesn't have function overloading, and it doesn't have variadic functions (functions with an arbitrary number of arguments).
 But it does have a compiler capable of creating specialized functions based on the types passed, including types inferred and created by the compiler itself.